Raphael-Boichot/Mitsubishi-M64282FP-dashcam/README.md

 # Do list
 - fix a labelling error on the sub-PCB for sensor connnection.
 The board is OK but the line labelling has some inconsistencies.
-- add a version compiled at 125 MHz for long timelapses (saves battery but less responsive)
+- ~~add a version compiled at 125 MHz for long timelapses (saves battery but less responsive)~~ done

 # Acknowledgments